101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-8/course.md

 The network is production-ready, enabling the development of high-quality dApps and services in record time.

-**And the NEAR community is here to help.** It is a vibrant community, including hundreds of experienced blockchain engineers working on the usability improvements every day.
-The NEAR Collective, in particular, provides education and outreach efforts to show that this technology is not as hard as many think.
+**And the NEAR community is here to help.** It is a vibrant community, including hundreds of experienced blockchain engineers working on usability improvements every day.
+The NEAR Collective, in particular, provides education and outreach efforts to show that this technology is not as complex as many think.

 **As more developers consider joining NEAR, why shouldn’t you?**